AceAttorneyMaster111/tfilah-toolbox/README.md

 * Compile chordsheets together into a printable chord packet
 * Make a worship service by choosing songs in liturgical order
 * Generate cue sheets for a service
+* View data about prayers, artists, and service types
 * More?

 ## Other Tools

+* Free, open source siddur?
-* No ideas yet, if you have some, please contact me!
+* If you have more ideas, please contact me!